soaravant/HandLaunch/plan.md

 - **Software**: Python development environment
 - **External**: MediaPipe, OpenCV documentation and community

-This plan provides a comprehensive roadmap for developing the GestureLauncher desktop application, with clear phases, deliverables, and success criteria.
+This plan provides a comprehensive roadmap for developing the HandLaunch desktop application, with clear phases, deliverables, and success criteria.